-The Rockwell family lives in Littleton, except for their daughter, Erin, who has intense mental health needs and has lived in a residential treatment center for the past several years.
-The Rockwells approached Family Voices Colorado in 2009 with concerns that Medicaid wanted to send Erin home, in spite of psychiatric assessments that acknowledged neither she nor her family would be safe if that happened.
+The Rockwell family lives in Littleton, except for their daughter, “Sarah,” who has intense mental health needs and has lived in a residential treatment center for the past several years.
+The Rockwells approached Family Voices Colorado in 2009 with concerns that Medicaid wanted to send Sarah home, in spite of psychiatric assessments that acknowledged neither she nor her family would be safe if that happened.

-Erin’s parents had already tried to appeal the decision, but encountered one roadblock after another in getting the different public agencies and private companies involved to acknowledge the severity of Erin’s condition or to take responsibility for continuing to fund her care.
-Erin’s mom, Irene, was at her wit’s end as to what would happen if her daughter came home, but did not want to follow one caseworker’s suggestion that she relinquish her parental rights so that the Department of Child Protective Services would take over.
+Sarah’s parents had already tried to appeal the decision, but encountered one roadblock after another in getting the different public agencies and private companies involved to acknowledge the severity of Sarah’s condition or to take responsibility for continuing to fund her care.
+Sarah’s mom, Irene, was at her wit’s end as to what would happen if her daughter came home, but did not want to follow one caseworker’s suggestion that she relinquish her parental rights so that the Department of Child Protective Services would take over.

 Bringing the right people to the table